 Safari holidays in Uganda and Rwanda such as a Gorilla safari holiday in Rwanda, Chimpanzee trekking, wildlife safari holiday in Uganda offering amazing wild game viewing & cultural tours are what we offer.
 Our safari Holidays in Uganda & Rwanda are extensive safari packages that feature these two prime African destinations in detail.
 The safari holidays present a perfect break for the world travelers from their respective countries of origin and the daily bustling life that they are used to too.

-The 16 Days Pearls of Uganda Rwanda group tour is one of the rewarding scheduled safari options that allow you to explore the remarkable safari highlights of Uganda and Rwanda.
-The safari takes you through Gisozi genocide memorial.
-Read More
+The 16 Days Uganda group budget safari tour is one of the rewarding scheduled safari options that allow you to explore the remarkable safari highlights of Uganda as you visit the best of Uganda safari destinations.
+READ MORE.

 Uganda Safari Information: